 There are many vendors out there with very professional service and attentive sales procedures.
-Nevertheless, you may also have to deal with the one who will vanish as soon as the transaction is over.
+Nevertheless, you may also have to deal with the one who will vanish after the transaction ends.

-That’s why it’s essential to choose a professional company with good reviews and recommendations.
+That’s why choosing a professional company with good reviews and recommendations is essential.
 Remember to ask about the warranty program.
 Over time, office chairs often require service or replacement of some parts.

 Choosing the Wrong Fabrics

-It’s a common mistake to focus on the colour matching to the office, rather than a proper fabric.
+It’s a common mistake to focus on the colour matching to the office rather than a proper fabric.
 It’s worth considering if the structure of the chair is breathable.
-There is nothing worse than sticking to the chair and sweating for a couple of hours.
+Nothing is worse than sticking to the chair and sweating for hours.

 Also, check if the chair fabric is easy to clean.
 At some point, coffee stains may be hard to get rid of.
 Vinyl or leather are known for reducing air circulation and keeping body heat.
 On the other hand, it’s easy to keep them clean.
-The cloth is a winner when it comes to breathable fabrics, but it tends to tear much easier than others.
+The cloth is a winner for breathable fabrics, but it tends to tear much easier than others.

 Size of the Chair

-Another quite common mistake when buying an office chair is not paying attention to the size.
+Another common mistake when buying an office chair is not paying attention to the size.
 Unfortunately, one size won’t fit everybody.
-If you want to have a correctly fitted chair, you should check some necessary measurements, such as chair load rating, responsible for the product’s weight capacity.
+To have a correctly fitted chair, you should check some necessary measurements responsible for the product’s weight capacity, such as chair load rating.

 Lucky for you, there is no need to measure all the employees to provide them with perfectly matching office chairs.
 Some manufacturers offer seat sliders with adjustable armrests and a wide selection of custom seat widths that allow the workers to adapt the chair to their needs and preferences.